Interactive Brokers vs Admiral Markets Comparison

 How do Interactive Brokers and Admiral Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Interactive Brokers or Admiral Markets?
+Which broker offers more tradeable asset classes, Interactive Brokers or Admiral Markets?

 Can I trade cryptocurrency with Interactive Brokers or Admiral Markets?